MicrosoftDocs/mesh-docs/mesh/Create/Getting started/download-the-mesh-toolkit.md

 keywords: Microsoft Mesh, M365, Immersive spaces, Avatars, getting started, documentation, features, prerequisites, toolkit
 ---

-# Download the Mesh Toolkit
+# Downloading the Mesh Toolkit

-The Mesh Toolkit holds all packages and samples, as detailed in the [Package Overview](#package-overview).
+The Mesh Toolkit holds all packages and samples, as detailed in the [Mesh Toolkit overview](../Developing for Mesh/mesh-toolkit-overview.md).
 Once downloaded and unzipped, import the packages to your new project.

 **Note**: Setting up a new project or updating an existing one both have the same steps for adding packages.